8. Be Firm and Steadfast

 Enforcing Consequences when a Boundary is Crossed

 There are, however, certain principles that can guide us in setting boundaries and consequences for our family members.
 For example, our boundaries and consequences should be based on the principle of agency—they must be centered on what we can and will do rather than on what we want or expect someone else to do.
 Boundaries and consequences should be clear and concrete.
 They should be inspired by and communicated with love, not with anger or as punishment.
 They may involve a natural result of actions taken.
 We can start with simple and specific limits we can carry out.
-For example, an appropriate boundary to begin with is to insist that our homes be free from pornography, addictive substances, or related negative influences.
-If our loved one crosses one of these boundaries, then we enforce a related consequence.
-This lets our loved one know that we have limits and that we will not allow inappropriate behavior.
+For example, an appropriate boundary to begin with is to insist that our homes be free from pornography, harmful substances, or related negative influences.
+If our loved ones cross one of these boundaries, then we enforce the related consequences.
+This lets our loved ones know that we have limits and that we will not allow inappropriate behavior.

 The gospel teaches us a pattern of our Father providing commandments and then allowing consequences for disobedience.
 For example, the scriptures teach us that if we disobey the commandments, we cannot have the Spirit as our constant companion (see Mosiah 2:36).
 In our lives, setting limits on our loved ones’ bad behavior reminds us that we are worth being loved and respected.
-Our loved one needs to understand that our boundaries are about our obligation to keep the second great commandment of loving ourselves as well as our neighbor (see Matthew 22:39).
+Our loved ones need to understand that our boundaries are about our obligation to keep the second great commandment of loving ourselves as well as our neighbors (see Matthew 22:39).

 We should anticipate that our boundaries will be challenged and that consequences will need to be enforced.
 But we can also keep in mind that mistakes are learning opportunities.
 When we establish a consequence for some action, it must be something we are willing and able to carry out in the spirit of love and learning.
 The boundaries and consequences we establish should be set in wisdom, in harmony with the gospel, and with the guidance of the Holy Spirit.
 We can also seek help by consulting with a trusted support person, ecclesiastical leader, or professional counselor.
 This helps us to evaluate our thinking and to be alert to any boundary or consequence that is not motivated by true and loving principles.